 Boeing Co.
-(BA) said a merger that would transform rival European Aeronautic, Defence & Space Co.
+(BA:US) said a merger that would transform rival European Aeronautic, Defence & Space Co.
 (EAD) into the world’s biggest aerospace business may be intended to win more sales in the U.S., the largest defense market.

 EADS and potential partner BAE Systems Plc (BA/) divided the European industry along civil and defense lines when they were formed more than a decade ago, and combining them would create a company that “would look a little more like us,” Boeing Chief Executive Officer Jim McNerney said yesterday.
 “That’s been a steady theme in EADS’ development in recent years.”

 The new company would have 220,000 employees and sales of almost $100 billion, unifying businesses from civil jets to warplanes and nuclear submarines.
-That’s about 40 percent more revenue than Chicago-based Boeing, whose $68.7 billion (BA) in 2011 sales made it the largest aerospace company.
+That’s about 40 percent more revenue than Chicago-based Boeing, whose $68.7 billion (BA:US) in 2011 sales made it the largest aerospace company.
 About half of Boeing’s revenue came from its defense operations.

 “I don’t see this as something that is going to threaten us fundamentally,” McNerney said at a Council on Foreign Relations event in Washington, while declining to comment further because Boeing hasn’t studied the proposed tie-up.
 “I have a pretty deep and abiding faith in our company’s strength.”